garrentmh/100-days-of-code/log.md

 Today's Progress: Ternery and conditional && for components and how to useState in components

 Thoughts: It's getting more complicated but familiar on useState as I continue.
 Still need more practice on mapping and how to apply it.

+***Day 21 February 13 2023***

+Today's Progress: Completed basic React Tutorial.
+With the addition of Forms in useState, useEffect, cleanup function

+Thoughts: Wow. it's a lot and yet I feel great.
+Like I'm ready to take on my challenge in my work. though i still had many things that I dont understand, I still love it that i managed to grow.